 Finn Barr, South Melbourne, 1885

 Original post 17 July 2020 Time for my annual pilgrimage to see Finn Barr, in Cecil Street, #SouthMelbourne in winter, this time with my wide angle.
-Here’s what I said in 2017: Built in 1885 for a local doctor who obviously wanted to make a statement!
-A #terracehouse with a facade and tower worthy of … Continue reading Finn Barr, South Melbourne, 1885
+Here’s what I said in 2017: Built in 1885 for local doctor WH Ford, who obviously wanted to make a statement!
+A #terracehouse with a facade and tower worthy … Continue reading Finn Barr, South Melbourne, 1885

 Brunswick Gas Works, 1891

 In #HopeStreet #Brunswick, there’s this !
 A #retorthouse, built for the #BrunswickGasWorks in 1891.
-This was the building in which the coke (a type of coal) was heated to produce the gas that went on to fire up steer lights, and maybe stoves too.
-One of only 2 left in Victoria, the other a much … Continue reading Brunswick Gas Works, 1891
+This was the building in which the coke (a type of coal) was heated to produce the gas that went on to fire up street and domestic lights.
+It was designed by engineer Stephen Hutchison, big bold and simple in two … Continue reading Brunswick Gas Works, 1891

 Victorian parapets No. 5